vipul2802/o365hq.com/content/blog/Everything you need to know about porting phone numbers to Microsoft.md

 3. Phone number details
 4. Person requesting details.
 5. Current provider's details
-6. Billing telephone number (BTN): Your BTN in E.164 format, which requires a + sign to prepend the number.
+6. Billing telephone number (BTN): Your BTN in E.164 format, which requires a + sign to pretend the number.
 For example, for a North America number, use +1XXXYYYZZZZ format.

 To check the status of your port order, in the left navigation of the Microsoft Teams admin center, go to Voice > Phone numbers, and then click Order history.
 Each port order status is listed in the Status column.